DECORATING A KITCHEN WITH BLACK APPLIANCES

 While a few other ideas can help your appliances feel more connected, the idea still makes me a lil twitchy…

-The 4 Best Gray & Greige Paint Colours for Kitchen Cabinets & Vanities
+The 4 Best Gray & Greige Paint Colors for Kitchen Cabinets & Vanities

-WHAT COLOUR/FINISH CABINET HARDWARE GOES WITH BLACK APPLIANCES?
+WHAT COLOR/FINISH CABINET HARDWARE GOES WITH BLACK APPLIANCES?

 While you MIGHT think black handles and knobs are the answer, they can negatively affect the balance/level of contrast.
 I usually recommend polished nickel; keeping black for rare occasions.

-WHAT CABINET COLOURS (OTHER THAN WHITE) GO WITH BLACK APPLIANCES?
+WHAT CABINET COLORS (OTHER THAN WHITE) GO WITH BLACK APPLIANCES?

 Now we’re getting into my wheelhouse.
 There’s a WIDE selection of paint colors that work with black appliances, including black, gray, blue, and green.
 And not just these, many WOOD stained cabinets can look smashing.